felipepenha/disaster/README.md

 The data was originally obtained from the Kaggle competition [Real or Not?
 NLP with Disaster Tweets](https://www.kaggle.com/c/nlp-getting-started/data).

-The original data is to be found in the directory
+The original data should be found in the directory

 ```
 cd workspace/data/nlp-getting-started/